input-output-hk/Certification-working-group/Certification-Standard/introduction.md

 ### 2.2 Terms and Definitions

-<u>RSoulat</u> Note: Taken from the CC definitions
-<u>RSoulat</u> Maybe we could drop the Protection Profiles from a first version and only deal with Security Target
+*RSoulat* Note: Taken from the CC definitions *RSoulat* Maybe we could drop the Protection Profiles from a first version and only deal with Security Target

 **Adverse action**: An action performed by a Theat agent on an Asset

 **Asset**: Entity that the owner of the Target of Evaluation places value on.
-<u>RSoulat</u> Example of assets we could consider: Ada, Tokens, NFTs, Wallet private keys
+*RSoulat* Example of assets we could consider: Ada, Tokens, NFTs, Wallet private keys

 **Attack potential**: Measure of the effort needed to exploit a vulnerability in a Targer of Evaluation (TOE)

 **Attack Surface**: Set of logical interfaces to a target, consisting of points through which access to the target's assets or control.
-<u>RSoulat</u> I removed "physical" and changed a bit the definition from the CC definition to better fit (I believe) what we're doing.
+*RSoulat* I removed "physical" and changed a bit the definition from the CC definition to better fit (I believe) what we're doing.

 **Decentralized Application**: Set of software running both on the blockchain, smart contracts, and on classical servers, off-chain code.

 **Developer**: Organization responsible for the development of the Target of Evaluation

 **Entity**: Identifiable item that is described by a set of properties.
 For example: subjects, users, objects, information sessions, resources
-<u>RSoulat</u> We could include Ada, Tokens, NFTs, Wallets, etc in the Entity definition?
+*RSoulat* We could include Ada, Tokens, NFTs, Wallets, etc in the Entity definition?

 **Evaluation Level**: Well formed package of security assurance requirements representing a point on the predefined assurance scale.

-**Evaluation authority**: Body operating an evaluation scheme
-<u>RSoulat</u> Could be Auditors, or any "certificate provider", the difference with the CC is that the evaluation authority is **not** the certificate issuer
+**Evaluation authority**: Body operating an evaluation scheme *RSoulat* Could be Auditors, or any "certificate provider", the difference with the CC is that the evaluation authority is **not** the certificate issuer

 **Exploitable vulnerability**: Weakness in the Target of Evaluation (TOE) that can be used to violate the Security Functional Requirement (SFRs) in the Operation Environment (OE) for the TOE

 **Object**: Entity in the Target of Evaluation that contains or receives information and upon which subjects perform operations.
-<u>RSoulat</u> Maybe we could also augment this definition to include UTxOs?
+*RSoulat* Maybe we could also augment this definition to include UTxOs?

 **Operation Environment**: Enfironment in which the Target of Evaluation (TOE) is operated, consisting of everything that is outside the TOE boundary
-<u>RSoulat</u> For example, the ledger, the other contracts, the off-chain code if the TOE is only the on-chain component
+*RSoulat* For example, the ledger, the other contracts, the off-chain code if the TOE is only the on-chain component

 **Potential vulnerability**: Suspected, but not confirmed, weakness